 X-ray.
 This test uses invisible electromagnetic energy beams to make images of internal tissues, bones, and organs onto film.

-Magnetic resonance imaging (MRI).
-This test uses large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body; can often determine damage or disease in a surrounding ligament or muscle.
+MRI.
+This test uses large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.
+MRI can often determine damage or disease in a surrounding ligament, tendon, or muscle.

-Computed tomography scan (also called a CT or CAT scan).
+CT scan.
 This test uses X-rays and computer technology to make horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 Arthroscopy.
 A minimally-invasive diagnostic and treatment procedure used for conditions of a joint.
 This procedure uses a small, lighted, optic tube (arthroscope), which is inserted into the joint through a small incision in the joint.
-Images of the inside of the joint are projected onto a screen; used to evaluate any degenerative or arthritic changes in the joint; to detect bone diseases and tumors; to determine the cause of bone pain and inflammation.
+Images of the inside of the joint are projected onto a screen.
+It is used to evaluate any degenerative or arthritic changes in the joint to detect bone diseases and tumors, and to determine the cause of bone pain and inflammation.

 Treatment for knee problems

-If initial treatment methods do not provide relief, and X-rays show destruction of the joint, the orthopaedist may recommend total joint replacement for the knee.
+If initial treatment methods don't provide relief, and X-rays show destruction of the joint, the orthopedist may recommend total joint replacement for the knee.

 Questions and Answers about Knee Problems, National Institute Musculoskeletal and Skin Diseasesof Arthritis and Muscu